luketpeterson/atomspace-bootstrap-guide/contents/03_atomese_programming.rst

 Executing that should get you a resounding :scheme:`(ConceptNode "Yes")`!

-Using PutLink to Update the AtomSpace
+Using PutLink to Modify the AtomSpace
 ------------------------------------------------------------------------

 Now, let's use the result of our conditional to update some state in the Atomspace.
 Recall how, a few chapters ago, we used a :code:`StateLink` to create an exclusive link that can only have one result for a given atom.
-Here, we will assign a :code:`StateLink` result depending on a :code:`CondLink`.
+Here, we will assign a :code:`StateLink` result depending on a :code:`CondLink` conditional execution.

 To do this, we will use :code:`PutLink`.
-You can think of :code:`PutLink` as the assignment operator of Atomese.
+You can think of :code:`PutLink` as the assignment operator of Atomese, akin to "**=**" or "**:=**" in other languages.
-Here in our example, we set the association of :scheme:`(Predicate "conditional_result")` with one of two possible :code:`ConceptNode` atoms, using a :code:`StateLink`.
+Here in our example, we set the :code:`StateLink` association of :scheme:`(Predicate "conditional_result")` with one of two possible :code:`ConceptNode` atoms.

+In reality, the comparison of :code:`PutLink` to the assignment operator is flawed because of enormous fundamental differences between the Atomspace and the traditional precedural programming language execution model.
+The `OpenCog PutLink documentation <https://wiki.opencog.org/w/PutLink>`_ more accurately describes :code:`PutLink` as a *Beta Redex*, but without a Lambda Calculus background that didn't connect for me.
+So, I found the analogy to assignment to be a useful way of bootstrapping my understanding, not only of :code:`PutLink` itself, but the process of learning about :code:`PutLink` gave me a deeper understanding of the Atomspace as a whole.

 .. code-block:: scheme